kapp7/app/_pages/ikquizprivacypolicy.md

 ---

 **Last updated**
-This policy is effective as of 2025-01-01
+This policy is effective as of 2025-01-20

-Privacy Policy for ikQUIZ
+Privacy Policy for plQUIZ

-ikQUIZ itself does not collect any personally identifiable information from its users.
+plQUIZ itself does not collect any personally identifiable information from its users.
 W are committed to protecting your privacy.
 This app is designed for entertainment purposes and does not collect, store, or transmit any personal information from you.
 This includes, but is not limited to:

 Device identifiers